dotnet/AspNetCore.Docs/aspnetcore/blazor/hybrid/class-libraries.md

 The following example:

-* Assumes that a `CustomService` class must be implemented for each hosting model, including the platforms of a .NET MAUI Blazor Hybrid app, because the code for the service differs for each platform (Android, macOS, Windows, iOS) and a Blazor Server/Blazor WebAssembly app.
+* Assumes that a `CustomService` class must be implemented for each hosting model, including the platforms of a .NET MAUI Blazor Hybrid app, because the code for the service differs for each platform (Android, macOS, Windows, iOS) and a server-side Blazor/Blazor WebAssembly app.
 * Places an interface for the service in the Razor class library (RCL).
 The RCL is named `SharedLibrary`.
 The interface defines a method that returns a message.

 `Interfaces/ICustomService.cs` in the RCL: